 - Cochin (1977, at Linotype).
 MyFonts writes: In 1913 Georges Peignot produced a typeface based on Nicolas Cochin's eighteenth century engravings.
 In 1977, Matthew Carter expanded this historic form into a three part series.

-- Bell Centennial (1978, Bitstream), a legible family designed as a replacement of Bell Gothic at Mergenthaler.
-There is also a Linotype version.
+- Bell Centennial (Linotype-Mergenthaler, 1975-1978), a legible heavily ink-trapped family designed by Matthew Carter as a replacement of Bell Gothic at Mergenthaler.
+There are also digital Linotype and Bitstream versions.
+AT&T commissioned the font to replace their previous typeface choice Bell Gothic for their 100th Anniversary.

 - Cascade Script (1965-1966, Linotype, now also known as Freehand 471 BT in the Bitstream collection).
 Paratype's extension of Freehand 471 to Cyrillic is by Oleg Karpinsky (2011).

-- New Century Schoolbook was designed from 1979-1981 in the New York Lettering office of Merganthaler Linotype based on Morris Fuller Benton's Century Schoolbook.
+- New Century Schoolbook was designed from 1979-1981 in the New York Lettering office of Merganthaler Linotype based on Morris Fuller Benton's Century Schoolbook from 1915-1923.
 It was the second face, after New Baskerville, that was digitized and expanded using Ikarus (digital technology).
 The Bitstream version [Century Schoolbook] is a virtually exact copy, only being moved from a 54 unit to a 2000 or so unit design.

 - Auriol (Linotype), an art nouveau family (including Auriol Flowers 1 and 2 and Auriol Vignette Sylvie) based on the lettering of the painter and designer Georges Auriol.
 MyFonts explains: Auriol and Auriol Flowers were designed by Georges Auriol, born Jean Georges Huyot, in the early 20th century.
 Auriol was a French graphic artist whose work exemplified the art nouveau style of Paris in the late 19th and early 20th centuries.
 In 1900, Georges Peignot asked Auriol to design fonts for Peignot&Sons.
 The resulting Auriol font was the basis for the lettering used by Hector Guimard for the entrance signs to the Paris Metro.
 It was re-released by Deberny&Peignot in 1979 with a new bold face, designed by Matthew Carter.
 These decorative fonts with a brush stroke look are well-suited to display settings.
 The Peignot drawing office insisted on a more normal appearance in the boldface, calling it Robur.
 Matthew Carter has returned to Auriol's original design for the whole series.